 A typical simulation setup for an output or I/O buffer is shown in Figure 1 below.
-For this example the device under test (DUT) the buffer being analyzed is a standard 3-state buffer with a single push-pull output stage.
+For this example the buffer being analyzed is a standard 3-state buffer with a single push-pull output stage.

 Figure 1 - Example I-V Simulation Setup